David Fincher: 2001–2012: Established filmmaker

 In 2001, Fincher served as an executive producer for the first season of The Hire, a series of short films to promote BMW automobiles.
 The films were released on the internet in 2001.
-Next in 2002, Fincher returned to another feature film, a thriller titled Panic Room.
+Next in 2002, Fincher returned with another feature film, a thriller titled Panic Room.
 The story follows a single mother and her daughter who hide in a safe room of their new home, during a home invasion by a trio.
 Starring Jodie Foster (who replaced Nicole Kidman), Forest Whitaker, Kristen Stewart, Dwight Yoakam, and Jared Leto, it was theatrically released on March 29, 2002, after a month delay, to critical acclaim and commercial success.

 In North America, the film earned $96.4 million.
 In other countries, it grossed $100 million for a worldwide $196.4 million.
 Mick LaSalle of the San Francisco Chronicle praised the filmmakers for their "fair degree of ingenuity ... for 88 minutes of excitement" and the convincing performance given by Foster.
 Fincher acknowledged Panic Room for being more mainstream, describing the film, "It's supposed to be a popcorn movie—there are no great, overriding implications.
 It's just about survival."

-Five years after Panic Room, Fincher returned on March 2, 2007, with Zodiac, a thriller based on Robert Graysmith's books about the search for the Zodiac, a real life serial murderer who terrorized communities between the late 1960s and early 1970s.
-Fincher first learned of the project after being approached by producer Brad Fischer; he was intrigued by the story due to his childhood personal experience.
+Five years after Panic Room, Fincher returned on March 2, 2007, with Zodiac, a thriller based on Robert Graysmith's books about the search for the Zodiac Killer, a real life serial murderer who terrorized communities between the late 1960s and early 1970s.
+Fincher first learned of the project after being approached by producer Bradley J. Fischer; he was intrigued by the story due to his childhood personal experience.
 "The highway patrol had been following our school buses", he recalled.
 His father told him, "There's a serial killer who has killed four or five people ... who's threatened to ... shoot the children as they come off the bus."

 After extensive research on the case with fellow producers, Fincher formed a principal cast of Jake Gyllenhaal, Mark Ruffalo, Robert Downey Jr., Anthony Edwards and Brian Cox.
 It was the first of Fincher's films to be shot in digital, with a Thomson Viper FilmStream HD camera.
 However, high-speed film cameras were used for particular murder scenes.
 Zodiac was well received, appearing in more than two hundred top ten lists (only No Country for Old Men and There Will Be Blood appeared in more).
 However, the film struggled at the United States box office, earning $33 million, but did better overseas with a gross of $51.7 million.
 Worldwide, Zodiac was a moderate success.
 Despite a campaign by Paramount Pictures, the film did not receive any major award nominations.